 Drinks and items of a personal nature

-Relaxed, one to two miles walking per day
+Relaxed, two to three miles walking per day

 Expect between 120 and 140 species